AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 #### b) The Marketing modeling dataset

 In this example, we work on a regression.
-The goal is to predict the number of item sold in each period gievn other variable like price or investment on marketing channels.
+The goal is to predict the number of item sold in each period given other variables like price or investment on marketing channels.

 ![Dataset preview]({{site.baseurl}}/assets/img/dataset_MMM.png){: width="600" }